How to Save Money Fast – Save $1,000 in a Month

 Let’s look at the cost… The cost of lunch is $10.
 Take that by 5 times per week and it adds up to $50 per week.
 Over the course of a year, $2600 is spent!
 That is one of the quickest ways to save money!

 For schoolkids… The average cost of school lunch is $3.50 and most kids are in school for 180 days.
 That works out to be $630 per school year per kid.

 Of course, some of the savings above will be spent on providing a brown bag lunch to take.
 It can still save you $300-1300 per year per person.

 5. Grocery Shop Less Often

-I'll admit I am guilty of shopping too much!
-I am missing an ingredient, so I run to the store to pick it up, and oh, the couple of others things I need, too.
+I’ll admit I am guilty of shopping too much!
+I am missing an ingredient, so I run to the store to pick it up, and oh, the couple of other things I need, too.